 The emergence of these social media platforms and technologies has led to significant changes in the way patients' access health information.
-While this has aided healthcare marketing, it has also led to unethical practices and hence requires to be regulated.
+While this has aided healthcare marketing, it has also lead to unethical practices and hence requires to be regulated.
 Monitoring and auditing Medical Content of Social Media Advertisements (SMAs) is a proactive and preventative measure to safeguard and prevent misleading, unethical and unnecessary selling of healthcare services.
 Additionally, it ensures that patients and the public are given a balanced viewpoint, for informed decision-making.
-In this context, the Health Regulation Sector (HRS) has developed Standards for Medical Advertisement Content on Social Media in an effort to maximize abidance, compliance and adopt good ethical medical practice.
-All Dubai Health Authority (DHA) licensed health facilities and healthcare professionals shall adhere to the standards within the context of their own healthcare setting.
+In this context, the Health Regulation Sector (HRS) has developed Guidelines for Medical Advertisement Content on Social Media in an effort to maximize compliance and adopt good ethical medical practice.
+All Dubai Health Authority (DHA) licensed health facilities and healthcare professionals are encouraged to follow the guidelines within the context of their own healthcare setting.